 Socialization is a huge buzzword in the puppy raising and training world.
 Most people think it’s just getting your puppy around as many things as possible.
 But it’s SO much more.
-Socialization has to be done right because bad socialization is better than no socialization.
+Socialization has to be done right because bad socialization is worse than no socialization.
 In this blog post, we’re going to go over how to socialize your puppy – the right way.

 What is it?